The Absent-Minded Beggar: Reception of the song

 Sullivan's music captured Britain's jingoistic mood, and his diary entry notes, "Wild enthusiasm.
 All sang chorus!
 I stood on the stage and conducted the encore – funny sight!"
 With characteristic grace, the composer wrote to Kipling, "Your splendid words went with a swing and enthusiasm which even my music cannot stifle".
-Kipling, on the other hand, described the music as "a tune guaranteed to pull teeth out of barrel-organs".
+Kipling, on the other hand, later described the music as "a tune guaranteed to pull teeth out of barrel-organs".

 The Daily Chronicle wrote that "It has not been often that the greatest of English writers and the greatest of English musicians have joined inspiring words and stirring melody in a song which expresses the heart feelings of the entire nation".
 Sullivan's manuscript was later auctioned for £500 towards the fund.
 Critic Fuller Maitland disapproved of the composition in The Times, but Sullivan asked a friend, "Did the idiot expect the words to be set in cantata form, or as a developed composition with symphonic introduction, contrapuntal treatment, etc.?"

 The poem, song and piano music sold in extraordinary numbers, as did all kinds of household items, postcards, memorabilia and other merchandise emblazoned, woven or engraved with the "Gentleman in Kharki" figure, the poem itself, the sheet music, or humorous illustrations.
 Some of these items were very expensive.
 40 clerks answered 12,000 requests a day for copies of the poem, and it was included in 148,000 packets of cigarettes within two months of the first performance.
 Alternative arrangements of the song were published, such as "The Absent-Minded Beggar March".